Francis Chomley: Later life and death

 Chomley retired to his home, Clermont, Rathnew, Wicklow County after serving as Her Britannic Majesty's Consul in Hong Kong 1868.
 He lived with his younger unmarried sister, Lucy (1825–1914) and died unmarried 14 April 1892.
-He is buried in Wicklow Church of Ireland Churchyard with a memorial plaque donated by his sister Lucy which reads "of Claremont, co Wicklow and Amoy, China".
+He is buried in Wicklow Church of Ireland Churchyard with a memorial plaque donated by his sister Lucy which reads "of Claremont, County Wicklow and Amoy, China".

 His youngest half-brother, Charles Albert Chomley (1840–1862) had immigrated with his mother Mary and six brothers to Melbourne, and had returned to Ireland on the S.S.
 Great Britain in 1860.
 Charles (aged 21) had "learnt office", learning about the China trade with Sir James Turing in Rotterdam, and was travelling with Edward Turing (aged 19), youngest son of Sir James, when they were both accidentally drowned in the Lake Neuchâtel.
 Charles was to have joined his brother Francis in Hong Kong to participate in the China trade.